Student examines eye on practice mannequin

 Have a baccalaureate degree in nursing from an accredited university.

-If you have a degree in another field, you may still be considered if you are a registered nurse (RN).
-You might need to complete up to an additional year of coursework before being admitted.
+If you have a degree in another field, you may be considered if you are a registered nurse (RN).
+You may need to complete up to an additional year of coursework before being admitted.
 Note: Registered practical nurses (RPNs) cannot apply.

 Course requirements: